GraphQL vs. REST: Exploring how they work

 What is REST?

-REST (an acronym for REpresentational State Transfer) has been the standard way of creating APIs for a while.
-It was created back in 2000 by Roy Fielding (one of the authors of HTTP) for his phd dissertation.
+REST (REpresentational State Transfer) has been the standard way of creating APIs for a while.
+It was created back in the year 2000 by Roy Fielding (one of the authors of HTTP) for his PhD dissertation.
 REST APIs are defined as "an architectural style for distributed hypermedia systems."
-It’s surprisingly hard to define what REST is and isn’t, but we’ll keep things high-level.

-Here are the main ideas of REST APIs:
+Here are the main features of REST APIs:

 • No transient state is kept by the server between requests (hence, state transfer).